soledade-dev/soledade-dev/README.md

   </h2>

   <text>
-   My name is Bernardo Soledade.
+   My name is Bernardo Soledade. <br>
-    A technical in system development and graduating science and techonolgy / science of computing at Federal University of São Paulo (UNIFESP)
+   I am a technician in System Development and a studant of Science and Techonolgy / Science of Computing at Federal University of São Paulo (UNIFESP)
   </text>
 </div>